Housing Discrimination: FAQs

 How does a person lodge a housing discrimination complaint with HUD or a local or state agency?

-A tenant or a prospective tenant can file a complaint with HUD (U.S. Department of Housing and Urban Development) if a possible violation of their rights occurred under the Fair Housing Acts.
+A tenant or a prospective tenant can file a complaint with the U.S. Department of Housing and Urban Development (HUD) if a possible violation of their rights occurred under the Fair Housing Acts.
 It is necessary to file the complaint within one year of the alleged discrimination.
 HUD will conduct an investigation to determine whether to dismiss the complaint or attempt to reach a "conciliation" agreement between the parties.
 If conciliation is unsuccessful, a judge will conduct an administrative hearing to determine whether there is reasonable cause to believe that discrimination occurred.
 If the court finds discrimination, it may issue an order of relief and grant the tenant damages.

 Instead of having the case decided in an administrative hearing, the tenant or the landlord may choose to have the case litigated in Federal District Court by the Attorney General's office.
 A District Court can grant the tenant injunctive relief and damages.